zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### height `float`

-Sets the height of the drop-down list in pixels.
+The height of the suggestion popup in pixels.
+The default value is 200 pixels.

 #### Example
     <kendo:autoComplete height="height">